 One thing my toddler loves to do is help me dig in the garden.
 If I am doing anything in our garden, she is right there by my side helping.
 For the past two summers, I made planting vegetable seeds into an activity for us to do together.
 She loves planting them with me and then loves watching them grow and taking care of them.
 It is a fun little activity that we can do together and that I hope we can continue as she grows.

 This is a super fun little activity to do in the Spring.
 All you need to do is grab some rocks from the backyard and have your toddler paint them with you.
 We used regular washable Crayola paints and once the rocks dried I went over the rocks with paint markers, and then sprayed them with Modge Podge to seal them.
 These rocks are now outside in the garden but are played with often anytime we are in the yard.

 19 | BRINGING TOYS OUTSIDE

-Something I love about Spring is the simple fact that we can spend so much more time outdoors.
+Something I love about Spring is a simple fact that we can spend so much more time outdoors.
 We live in Canada, so from November – March (at least) getting outside is not super enjoyable and usually very cold.
 When Spring comes we just really have such an appreciation for being able to spend the majority of the day outside.
 One super simple Spring activity that we do is bring some indoor toys outside!
-We often bring our Magnetic tiles, blocks, books, coloring books, etc. out onto the deck or in the drive way to play with.
+We often bring our Magnetic tiles, blocks, books, colouring books, etc. out onto the deck or in the driveway to play with.
 In the picture below we are using our Magnetic tiles on our garage door.
-By doing this you are introducing a different way to play and for some reason my toddler seems to get such a thrill out of bringing her indoor toys outside!
+By doing this you are introducing a different way to play and for some reason, my toddler seems to get such a thrill out of bringing her indoor toys outside!

 So there you have it!
 Some ideas to celebrate a new season and all it has to offer!
-What are your favorite Spring activities?
+What are your favourite Spring activities?
 Leave a comment below and let me know!